DipaJS/Ticket/README.md

    as well as "Special" cases, the latter being with t containing string such as "Crash, Important, Failure".
-   This is to avoid changing the code, as well as to avoid repeatition.
+   This is to avoid changing the code, as well as to avoid repetition.
 By utilizing the Open-closed principle we don't have to be worried about any modification being made on the method, as well as being able to continously add different and more methods to raise the priority, with different